PROFESSIONAL CERTIFICATION REGULATIONS

 1.4.
 Denial or Revocation of the Professionals´ Certificate:

-The Certificate of Professionals´ is a recognition granted by the European Agency For Higher Education and Accreditation on discretional basis.
-In case of a negative decision, the EAHEA Secretary may instruct the candidate about future eligibility options and other recommendation.
+The Certificate of Professionals´ is a recognition granted by the European Agency For Higher Education and Accreditation on a discretional basis.
+In case of a negative decision, the EAHEA Secretary may instruct the candidate about future eligibility options and other recommendations.
 The Certificate of Professionals´ will be revoked if the European Agency For Higher Education and Accreditation learns of any deception by the candidate in connection with the documents or information provided to qualify for this certificate.
-Any refund and other rights will be lost previous, during or after the qualification process.
-Before the EAHEA’s decision concerning a denial or revocation of the Professionals´ Certificate, the person affected shall be given the opportunity to comment on the charges against him or her.
+Any refund and other rights will be lost previous, during, or after the qualification process.
+Before the EAHEA’s decision concerning denial or revocation of the Professionals´ Certificate, the person affected shall be allowed to comment on the charges against him or her.

 1.5.
 Costs & Procedures for the Professionals´ Certificate:

 The steps for the conferment of a Professionals´ Certificate are:

 - Submit the Application Form, Curriculum Vitae, and documents to the EAHEA Secretary in electronic format.

 - The EAHEA Secretary will instruct about your initial eligibility for this award.